StudyTexter · Academic AI

 Note: prices might change.
 This table reflects pricing/info published on the linked sources at the time of writing.

-GradGPT | ESAI | Esslo | EssayGrader |
+| Tool | StudyTexter | GradGPT | ESAI | Esslo | EssayGrader |

 |---|---|---|---|---|---|

-| Best for | Coursework essays / term papers (structured drafts w/ research + citations) ✓ | Admissions essay scoring + line-by-line feedback | Story + prompt coaching + supplemental tools | Admissions essay feedback (not writing essays) | Rubric grading + plagiarism/AI detection (teacher/feedback angle) |
+| Best for | Coursework essays / term papers (structured drafts w/ research + citations) ✓ | Admissions essay scoring + line-by-line feedback | Story + prompt coaching + supplemental tools | Admissions essay feedback (not writing essays) | Rubric grading + plagiarism/AI evasion and Humanizer (teacher/feedback angle) |

 | Free option? | Not positioned as free (but sample papers available) ✓ | Yes ("Free plan" with limited trials) | Yes ("Starter" free forever) | Yes (one round of line-by-line edits for one draft) | Yes (free tier) |

-| Paid pricing (published) | Fix-price packages advertised: €69 (5–40 pages), €89 (41–80), €119 (81–120) ✓ | $24/month (monthly) or $12/month billed yearly ($144) | $49.99 monthly or $20.99/month billed yearly ($249.99) | Student plan shown in search snippets as $39/mo; Student Plus $79/mo; Counselor $99/mo | Plans include $6.99/mo (Lite) and $14.99/mo (Pro) per pricing page |
+| Paid pricing (published) | Fixed packages: €69 (up to 20 pages), €89 (up to 40), €119 (up to 80), €159 (up to 120) ✓ | $24/month (monthly) or $12/month billed yearly ($144) | $49.99 monthly or $20.99/month billed yearly ($249.99) | Student plan shown in search snippets as $39/mo; Student Plus $79/mo; Counselor $99/mo | Plans include $6.99/mo (Lite) and $14.99/mo (Pro) per pricing page |

-| What makes it useful | Delivered by email “in under 4 hours” + draft in Word/PDF + literature review + AI detection report + plagiarism report ✓ | Essay score + categories (writing/theme/detail/authenticity/structure) and “line by line feedback” approach | Strong “toolkit” (hook helper, outline assistant, supplemental assistant, etc.) + “Join over 750,000 students” claim | Scores writing/detail/voice/character + suggestions like removing clichés; positioned as fine-tuning, not writing | Built-in AI writing detection + plagiarism checks (flags for review) |
+| What makes it useful | editor review workflow + draft in Word/PDF + literature review + AI-evasion report + plagiarism report ✓ | Essay score + categories (writing/theme/detail/authenticity/structure) and "line by line feedback" approach | Strong "toolkit" (hook helper, outline assistant, supplemental assistant, etc.) + "Join over 750,000 students" claim | Scores writing/detail/voice/character + suggestions like removing clichés; positioned as fine-tuning, not writing | Built-in AI writing detection + plagiarism checks (flags for review) |

 Most admissions essay AI tools are subscription-based (monthly/yearly).
 That’s great if you’re iterating across many drafts and supplements.